instructor-ai/instructor/docs/blog/posts/parea.md

 [Parea](https://www.parea.ai) is a platform that enables teams to monitor, collaborate, test & label for LLM applications.
 In this blog we will explore how Parea can be used to enhance the OpenAI client alongside `instructor` and debug + improve `instructor` calls.
 Parea has some features which makes it particularly useful for `instructor`:

-- it automatically groups any related LLM calls under a single trace
+- it automatically groups any LLM calls due to reties under a single trace
 - it automatically tracks any validation error counts & fields that occur when using `instructor`
 - it provides a UI to label JSON responses by filling out a form instead of editing JSON objects